 * Students with previous relevant qualifications may be able to apply for credit transfer.
 (Click for more information)

 Applicants must have a primary degree in pharmacy from a university recognised by Queen's University Belfast and must be employed as a hospital pharmacist.
 Students are required to identify a Local Mentor who they can meet with on a weekly basis and who can facilitate access to patients and their medical notes.
 Local Mentors will be paid an honorarium by QUB for their assistance during the PG Certificate and PG Diploma stages.
-Applicants should seek prior approval from their employer.
+Please seek approval from your employer before submitting an application.